 These faculty members ensure that courses and exams meet colleges’ expectations of students who complete comparable college courses.

-- Develop course curriculum
+- Develop course frameworks

 - Determine the general content and ability level of each exam

 - Determine requirements for course syllabi